Rates of Depression and Suicide Among Teenagers Are on the Rise

 Do you ever wonder if your teen is battling depression?
 Young people get unhappy a lot, and coupled with the frequent hormonal surges, the mood swing doesn't always come as a surprise.

-But teens are telling us they're struggling, not just short bouts of mood swings or sadness.
 One 2017 study found that the number of girls reporting symptoms of severe depression increased by 58%, and those feeling hopeless and thinking about suicide rose by 12%.

 Our teenage girls and boys are at risk of depression and suicidal thoughts.
 School performance, sexual orientation, and relationship issues are just some things that depress the teen that’s just learning about life.
 Your child may even feel inadequate and worthless over their grades.
 Perhaps, prolonged screen time even contributes to depression in teens.

 We also have to understand that teen depression isn't just mood swings or distress.
 It goes beyond that.

 When you notice your teen's sadness goes on for up to two weeks, it's not just sadness; it’s time to seek psychiatric help.

 How to Know if Someone is Battling Depression